kdpuvvadi/blog/_posts/2023-05-17-cloudflare-pages-terraform.md

 categories: [terraform, cloudflare, pages]
 ---

-previously i've published guide on deploying your site on [vercel](https://vercel.com/) with terraform.
+previously I've published guide on deploying your site on [vercel](https://vercel.com/) with terraform.
 Now let's deploy it on [cloudflare](https://cloudflare.com/) with terraform.
 I'm running this blog with [Hugo](https://gohugo.io/) static site generator and manage my DNS with [Cloudflare](https://www.cloudflare.com/).
 Managing it on GUI may not be that challenging but it's annoying and what the state of the site is always unknown.
 So, like any other DevOps engineer do, I'm managing my blog with terraform.
 With the [terraform](https://www.terraform.io/) state will always be same across all the devices and it'll be easy to manage.
 I'm also using terraform cloud for this but let's talk about that on another day.

 ## Installing Terraform